Youth Mentorship Program

-We’re proud to announce the Out in Tech Youth Mentorship Program!
+In April 2017, Out in Tech launched its first Youth Mentorship Program!

-No way!
-For whom?
-NYC public high school students with a demonstrated interest in tech.
+The program reached more than a dozen NYC public school students with a demonstrated interest in tech.

-- Creating a fun and inclusive community of techsperts
+- Creating a fun and inclusive community that will grow over time, with a focus on alumni

 Out in Tech Youth is built on three core pillars: